zpimentel/comigean/README.md

 ```

 ### Step 3.
 Profile Genomes
 This function will produce basic statistics for each genome including genome size, number of contigs, and GC content.
 This data will be printed to standard out as a table.
+In addition, fastANI will also be run to compare the average nucleotide identity (ANI) of all of the genomes.
+A heatmap summarizing the results is produced.
 ```
 >$ comigean genome-stats <OUTDIR> <REF_DIR>
 ```